HotCakeX/Harden-Windows-Security/README.md

 other commands included in this category:
 - Disabling location service system wide. websites and apps won't be able to use your precise location, however they will still be able to detect your location using your IP address.
 - Enabling Mandatory ASLR, [more info here](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide).
 It might cause a problem for some unofficial 3rd party portable programs, such as Photoshop portable, Telegram portable etc. The command and ways to add exceptions for such programs are provided in the script file.
-- Enable Hibernate and Disable Sleep, this feature is only 🔺recommended for high-risk environments.🔻 This is to prevent an **Attacker with skill and lengthy physical access to your computer**
+- Enable Hibernate and Disable Sleep, this feature is only 🔺recommended for High-Risk Environments.🔻 This is to prevent an **Attacker with skill and lengthy physical access to your computer**

   - Attack Scenario: Targeted attack with plenty of time; this attacker will open the case, will solder, and will use   sophisticated hardware or software.
 Of course, [Bitlocker and configurations](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures#attacker-with-skill-and-lengthy-physical-access) made by this script will protect you against that.